PAR Technology (PAR)

 We hope PAR Technology can improve its balance sheet and remain cautious until it increases its profitability or pays down its debt.

-11. Key Takeaways from PAR Technology’s Q1 Results
+11. Key Takeaways from PAR Technology’s Q3 Results

 12. Is Now The Time To Buy PAR Technology?

-PAR Technology is a pretty good company if you ignore its balance sheet.
-To begin with, its revenue growth was exceptional over the last five years, and its growth over the next 12 months is expected to accelerate.
+Aside from its balance sheet, PAR Technology is a pretty good company.
+First of all, the company’s revenue growth was exceptional over the last five years.
 And while its relatively low ROIC suggests management has struggled to find compelling investment opportunities, its ARR growth has been marvelous.
-Additionally, PAR Technology’s astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
+Additionally, PAR Technology’s rising cash profitability gives it more optionality.

-PAR Technology’s P/E ratio based on the next 12 months is 251.4x.
+PAR Technology’s P/E ratio based on the next 12 months is 84x.
 Certain aspects of its fundamentals are attractive, but we aren’t investing at the moment because its balance sheet makes us uneasy.
-We think a potential buyer of the stock should wait until the company’s debt falls or its profits increase.
+Interested in this company and its prospects?
+We recommend you wait until it generates sufficient cash flows or raises money.